livingthdrm/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12. Binary to decimal conversion

 13. A script that prints all possible combinations of two letters, except oo

+14. Print a number with 2 decimal places